| Just when you think you are prepared

 looking for a place to rest.
 By the next morning they were gone or

+had died.
 Later in the next day, a breath of wind came up and the skipper called

 for the light-air sail to be flown, so he and his best mate went forward